Oles Honchar: Further career and literature accolades

-In 1940s and 1950s, the writer continued to develop a war theme in his several novellas as well as publishing the last book of the Guide-on Bearers trilogy "Golden Prague".
-Along with his military themes, there started to sound a new one, a peaceful life of people and the moral aspects of their relationships.
-Novellas and novels in that direction ("Mykyta Bratus", 1950; "Let a light burn", 1955) prepare the future peaks of artistry for Honchar in 1960-70s.
-The historical-revolutionary dilogy of Honchar "Tavria" (1952) and "Perekop" (1957) commemorating to the events of the civil war in the Southern Ukraine is being left as the weakest anemic work.
-Around that time Honchar was starting his public and journalistic activities.
-He was conducting some traveling abroad which resulted in books of very short stories "Meeting with friends" (1950), "China up-close" (1951).
-For his literal work in 1959 Honchar was elected a chairman of the Union of Ukrainian Writers (1959–1971) and a secretary of the USSR Union of Writers.
+In the 1940s and 1950s, the writer continued to develop a war theme in his several novellas as well as publishing the last book of The Flag-Bearers trilogy, Golden Prague.
+A new theme, the peaceful life of people and the moral aspects of their relationships, began to develop alongside his traditional military themes.
+Novellas and novels in that direction (Mykyta Bratus, 1950; Let a Light Burn, 1955) lay the groundwork for Honchar's artistry in the 1960s and 1970s.
+The historical-revolutionary dilogy Tavria (1952) and Perekop (1957), commemorating to the events of the civil war in the Southern Ukraine, is considered his weakest work.
+Around that time Honchar was starting public and journalistic activities.
+He travelled abroad, which resulted in the short story collections Meeting with Friends (1950) and China Up-Close (1951).
+For his literary work, in 1959 Honchar was elected chairman of the Union of Ukrainian Writers (1959–1971) and secretary of the USSR Union of Writers.

-In 1960, there was published the novel "Person and weapon" which opened a new page in the artistry of Oles Honchar.
-The romantic-philosophical direction of the piece, the emphasis on intimate matters of life and death of a person, problems of indestructibility of morality of human spirit distinguish the novel that is based on the writer's recollections about the student volunteer battalion during the war times.
-The novel was awarded the newly created Shevchenko Prize in 1962.
-The second part of the dilogy, the novel "Cyclone" (1970) was written after a break.
-The theme received a sudden continuation where the aged hero from "Person and weapon" becomes a film director and shoots a movie about war.
-Intertwining of reality and staged scenes of present and recollections about the past as well as the very subject of cinematography reminds of Yanovsky's "Master of ship".
+In 1960, the novel Person and Weapon was published, which opened a new page in the artistry of Oles Honchar.
+The romantic-philosophical direction of the piece, the emphasis on intimate matters of the life and death of a person, and problems of the indestructibility of the morality of human spirit set apart this novel, which is based on the writer's recollections about the student volunteer battalion during the war.
+The novel was awarded the newly-created Shevchenko Prize in 1962.
+The second part of the dilogy, the novel Cyclone (1970), was written after a break.
+The story received a sudden continuation where the aged hero from Person and Weapon becomes a film director and shoots a movie about war.

-The novel of short stories "Tronka" (1963) was the first major work of Honchar commemorating to a contemporary peaceful life.
-Constructed in the form of an original "wreath of novellas" revealing different aspects of life of ordinary people, residents of the Ukrainian steppes, the novel paints a complete panorama of characters, images, situations.
-In "Tronka" for the first time in the Ukrainian literature was acutely posed the problem of Stalinism eradication, the struggle of old with new.
+The collection of short stories Tronka (1963) was the first major work of Honchar commemorating a contemporary peaceful life.
+Constructed in the form of an original "wreath of novellas" revealing different aspects of life of ordinary people, residents of the Ukrainian steppe, the novel paints a complete panorama of characters, images, and situations.
+Tronka was the first work of Ukrainian literature to acutely address the problem of Stalinism eradication and the struggle of old with new.
 On the wave of the Khrushchev thaw the novel was awarded the Lenin Prize in 1964.